Stratospheric Controlled Perturbation Experiment (SCoPEx)

 Raven Aerostar will be the balloon flight provider.
 Established in 1956, Raven Aerostar is a world leader in the design, manufacture, integration, and operation of stratospheric balloon platforms.
 They have partnered with NASA, Google, and many other clients on a range of ballooning projects.
 We appreciate the opportunity to work with this great team.

 What is the status for locating and timing of the experiment?

-We are exploring possible locations in the United States.
-We have not scheduled dates for engineering or science flights and we are engaged in a governance process including the appointment of an advisory committee to help us determine when and if it would be appropriate to conduct the experiment.
-The schedule and flight location also depends on a process that involves engineering development and balloon availability.
-We will update this page when we determine a definite schedule and location, which will be at least three months before flight.
+It is likely that the engineering and science flights will take place in New Mexico.
+But we have not scheduled dates for engineering or science flights, as it is contingent on a governance process, including the appointment of an independent advisory committee, that will help us determine when and if it would be appropriate to conduct the experiment.
+The schedule and flight location also depend on a process that involves engineering development and balloon availability.
+We will update this page when we determine a definite schedule and location.
 You can request notification by signing up to this email list.